royal-statistical-society/datavisguide/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.10600718.svg)](https://doi.org/10.5281/zenodo.10600718)

 This GitHub repository contains all the source files and code for our website at <https://royal-statistical-society.github.io/datavisguide/>.
-The site and its content are under development, and the authors welcome feedback and contributions.
+The site and its content are under development, and the editors welcome feedback and contributions.

 ## To make a suggestion or ask a question